maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 </figure>

-Then I realized that to import it in Silhouette Studio, I needed a .dxf file so I tried to convert my SVG to it and ended up with a 30MB file that Silhouette never succeeded importing...
+Then I realized that to import it in Silhouette Studio, I needed a .dxf file so I tried to convert my SVG to it and ended up with a 30MB file that Silhouette never succeeded in importing...

-Anwyay I found out that I could simply import my PNG and it would vectorize inside the software !
+Anyway, I found out that I could simply import my PNG and it would vectorize inside the software!
 By choosing "Select Trace Area" and tweaking the settings I had a nice trace for the machine to cut.

 <figure> <center>